samroberts707/learning/php/README.md

 Make good unit tests that can be reused for future projects that are Object Orientated projects

+### Running Tests

+To run the current set of tests run the following command:

+`phpunit --bootstrap objects/person.php tests/personTest`

 ## Objective 3 - Travis

 Get Travis running automated tests on my repo whenever I make a commit and notify me of any issues